projectacrn/acrn-hypervisor/doc/contribute.rst

 #.
 In your web browser, go to your personal forked repo and click on the Compare & pull
-   request button for the branch you just worked on and you want to submit to the upstream repo.
+   request button for the branch you just worked on and you want to submit to the upstream ACRN repo.

 #.
 Review the pull request changes, and verify that you are opening a pull request
    for the appropriate branch.
 The title and message from your commit message should